 Value set names

 Value set names shall represent the semantics of their content.
-Names of applications or programs will only be used when the rationale for selection is unknown.
+Names of applications or programs will only be used when the rationale for selection is unknown, or when the application is the only distinguishing dimension.

-When a FHIM value set is based on another value set, the existing name will be preserved if it doesn’t break other policies
+When a FHIM value set is based on another value set, the existing name will be preserved in the new name if it doesn’t break other policies

 Dates (not actually terminology)